Animatron/player/doc/embedding.md

 There are two ways to embed any animation, made in Animatron, into your Webpage, and both are very easy, and configurable far more than Publish (a.k.a.
 Share) dialog restricts you:

-* using `IFRAME`, which includes another tiny webpage with player into yours;
+* using `IFRAME`, which includes another tiny webpage with a Player, into yours;
-* using `div` (or any container) tag, which requires you at least to include an additional script in a page, but it's easier to control Player style with CSS this way and, if you really want, to use JavaScript for overriding/tuning-up any part of a rendering process.
+* using `div` (or any container) tag, which requires you at least (and just) to include an additional script in a page, but it's easier to control Player style with CSS this way and, if you really want, to use JavaScript code for overriding/tuning-up any part of a rendering process.
+For the easiest version, you just need two HTML tags and an URL of JSON snapshot to make it work, no even a line of JavaScript;

 <!-- Using both ways you may configure your Player with a wide number of options.
 Dozen of them is accessible for `IFRAME` as well as for `div` tag or an URL inside `IFRAME`, or for JavaScript object passed to this Player, they just differ in the naming. -->